pedmiston/data-design-patterns/design-patterns/merge-recode/README.md

 ## Use case

 Plotting model predictions on top of raw means.
+See "use-case.R".